umputun/sys-agent/README.md

 ```
 request examples: `nginx-status:nginx://example.com:8080/nginx_status`

-This provider parser the response and returns the following response:
+This provider parser the nginx's response and returns the following:

 ```json
 {